It's important to familiarize yourself with these in-depth explanations of GTM functions.

 In addition to the instantaneous scores, servermonitor also computes and reports an exponentially-decaying average.
 In the calculation that follows, the score used is the greater of the instantaneous score and the average score.
 This means that when a server goes down, GTM stops handing it out immediately, but when it comes back up, GTM does not hand it out again until the liveness testing agents have had several successful downloads.
 If a server is intermittent, it is declared down when several liveness testing agents get errors within a few minutes of each other.
 While some of the averages are falling, they are still above the cutoff when the new errors occur.

-A cutoff value is computed from the median scores.
+A cutoff value for the property is computed from the median server scores across all datacenters.
 Any server with a score over the cutoff value is considered down, and load is not be sent to it.
 The cutoff is computed from the minimum score across all servers (for a given property) and with two parameters; health_multiplier and health_threshold.
 The cutoff is either health_multiplier (default value: 1.5) times the minimum score or the health_threshold (default value: 4), whichever is greater.

 Theses examples describe how the cutoff is determined.

-In this example (Table 16), server A has the best score of 1.0 seconds so the cutoff is 4.
+In this example, server A has the best score of 1.0 seconds so the cutoff is 4.
 As discussed above, the cutoff is 1.5 times the best score or 4, whichever is greater.
 Servers A, B, and C are declared up, while server D is declared down, as its score (15) is greater than 4.

 The algorithm is modified slightly if a backup CNAME exists.
 If the cutoff score computed as described above is greater than 0.9 times the timeout penalty, use 0.9 times the timeout penalty as the cutoff value.
 This is to guarantee that, if all servers are timing out or returning errors, GTM declares them down so that the backup CNAME is handed out.
 (Normally if all servers are timing out or returning errors, the standard algorithm declares them all up so that they're handed out; you don't want this if there's a backup CNAME).